OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 In relation to all uses (permitted or otherwise):

 *   all rights (including copyright, trademark rights and related rights) in the Name, Brand, and Assets and any derivatives are and will remain owned by Mojang;
-*   all and any permissions and consents are given by Mojang in our discretion and make be revoked at any time if we think that it is appropriate to do so or we don't like what you are doing. and
+*   all and any permissions and consents are given by Mojang in our discretion and make be revoked at any time if we think that it is appropriate to do so or we don’t like what you are doing. and
 *   all rights are expressly reserved.

-...more will follow as and when we decide what to add - so feel free to make requests - and if you are unsure about anything you may or may not do please ask us.

 If something isn't covered by these Guidelines that probably means we don't want you to do it.
 In any case if it isn't covered please don't do it without getting permission from us.